Meaning

 When meaning becomes real

-Meaning becomes real at a specific threshold: when an interpretation starts to constrain action.
+Meaning becomes real at a specific threshold.

-Before that point, people may speculate, persuade, disagree, or react emotionally.
-After that point, alternatives carry cost.
-The system has treated one interpretation as governing.
+After that point, alternatives begin to carry cost.
+A system has treated one interpretation as governing what happens next.

-That threshold is what turns information into coordination.
+This threshold is what turns information into coordination.

 What meaning is not